Sharatmaharjan/Notes/BIM/6th sem/IT Ethics and Cybersecurity/Unit 2: Ethics for IT Workers and IT Users (5 LHs).md

    - **Clear Communication**: The process of exchanging information clearly and effectively between IT workers and management to ensure everyone is on the same page.
    - **Respect and Trust**: A professional relationship where IT workers acknowledge each other’s skills and value, fostering an environment of trust.
-   - **Conflict Resolution**: The process of resolving disagreements or disputes among team members in a peaceful and constructive manner, ensuring that all voices are heard and
+   - **Conflict Resolution**: The process of resolving disagreements or disputes among team members in a peaceful and constructive manner, ensuring that all voices are heard.

 **Practical Application**:
    - **Regular Team Meetings**: Organized sessions where IT workers can discuss progress, address challenges, and share feedback.